The Center for Cultural Diplomacy Studies

 IntroductionThe MA in International Economics, Business and Cultural Diplomacy is a 3 Semesters´ Master program offered by the Furtwangen University in partnership with the Academy for Cultural Diplomacy.

 Length - 2 Study Semesters + Master Thesis writing semester

 Location - Berlin, Germany

 Professional Development - The Professional Development Training Program provides students with the opportunity to apply in practice what they learn in theory in their studies and gain valuable professional experience.
-The program can be completed simultaneous to the students’ studies or before or after the second semester.
+The program is completed throughout the program duration.

 Tuition - €9,000

 The program addresses contemporary international issues, with classroom seminars and lectures, as well as educational & cultural events, conferences, professional trainings, tours, visits and meetings with foreign officials, which are further incorporated into the curriculum.
 Students will meet with leading experts working in international organizations, embassies, and academic institutions, and will engage with specialists in the areas of International Relations & Economics, Business, Communication, Politics, Human Rights, Culture, Peace Building, Multilateral Diplomacy, Conflict Resolution, and Development.